 It’s common to buy American pool cue tips with a diameter of 13mm or 14mm

-Using superglue or gel-based glue, put a small drop on the correct side of your new cue tip and a small drop on the top of the ferrule.
+In my best glue guide for cue tips, I recommend Tiger glue (Amazon link) but if you have a good superglue or gel-based glue that should be ok too.
+Put a small drop on the correct side of your new cue tip and a small drop on the top of the ferrule.

 Step 4: Firmly secure tip to the ferrule